eevee/eev.ee/content/2013-08-05-dictproxyhack-or-activestate-code-considered-harmful.markdown

 title: dictproxyhack, or: ActiveState Code considered harmful
 date: 2013-08-05 20:36
-tags: python
+tags: python, making things, tech
-category: quick nerd thing
+category: blog

 This is a story of how nothing in this story is my fault.